byte-physics/igortest/docu/sphinx/source/advanced.rst

 generated name `tap_'time'.log`.
 This prevents accidental overwrites of previous test runs.
 A TAP output file combines all Test Cases from all Test Suites given in :cpp:func:`RunTest()`.
-Additional TAP compliant descriptions and directives for each Test Case can be added in the two lines preceding the function of a Test Case:
+Additional TAP compliant descriptions and directives for each Test Case can be added in the two lines preceeding the function of a Test Case:

 .. code-block:: igor